zuluwill/Societyspeaks/IDEAS.md

 Society Speaks is committed to building a thriving, transparent, and supportive community.
 We value every contribution, feedback, and use of the platform.
 We encourage everyone to use the software freely and ethically, and to share back improvements so everyone benefits.
 Our goal is to align our success with the success of our community. 💡

-## 📜 Code of Conduct

-Please note that this project is governed by a [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you agree to uphold this code to foster a welcoming environment for all contributors and users.

 ---
 These ideas are designed to leverage Society Speaks as a tool for real civic engagement, ensuring the community can actively participate in democratic discussions that lead to genuine policy impact.
 What are your thoughts on these directions?
 Are there specific ones you feel most excited about or would like to explore further?